Optimality conditions in DC constrained mathematical programming problems: DC mathematical programming

 Conversely, assume that $\bar{x}$ is a feasible point of \eqref{DC_CONSTRAINT} and that \eqref{THEo:DC01:eq00} always holds with $\alpha_1 >0 $, then $\bar{x}$ is a solution of \eqref{DC_CONSTRAINT} relative to $\operatorname{dom} \partial h$, that is, $\bar{x}$ is an optimum of $\min\{ \varphi(x): x\in \Phi^{-1}(\mathcal{C})\cap \operatorname{dom} \partial h\}$.

-\end{theorem} \begin{remark}[before the proof] According to Banach-Alaouglu-Bourbaki theorem, in order to guarantee that $\C^\circ_{z_0}$ is weak$^{\ast}$-compact, it is enough to suppose that $z_0\in\inte (\C)$.
+\end{theorem} \begin{remark}[before the proof] It is important to note that the assumption that $C^\circ$ is $w^\ast$-compact is not restrictive.
+Indeed, whenever there exists some $z_0$ in $\C$ such that $\C_{z_0}^\circ:=\left( \C- z_0\right)^\circ$ is weak$^\ast$-compact, Theorem \ref{THEo:DC01} can be translated easily in terms the mapping $\hat{\Phi} (x):=\Phi(x)-z_0$ and the set $\hat{\C}= \C -z_0$.
+Moreover, according to Banach-Alaouglu-Bourbaki theorem, in order to guarantee that $\C^\circ_{z_0}$ is weak$^{\ast}$-compact, it is enough to suppose that $z_0\in\inte (\C)$.
 More precisely, \cite[Theorem I-14]{MR0467310} establishes that $z_0$ belongs to the interior of $\C$ with respect to the Mackey topology if and only if $\C_{z_0}^\circ$ is weak$^\ast$-compact.
 Here, it is important to mention that there are several relations between the weak$^\ast$-compactness of $\C^\circ_{z_0}$ and the nonemptiness of the interior of $\C$, with respect to the Mackey topology (see, e.g. \cite{MR0467310,MR0467080} for more details), and they can be connected even with the classical James's Theorem (see \cite{MR4014679}) and other variational and geometric properties of functions (see \cite{MR3507100,MR3767762,MR3509670}). \end{remark} \begin{proof} First let us suppose that $\bar{x}$ is a solution of \eqref{DC_CONSTRAINT} and let $\alpha$ be the optimal value of the optimization problem \eqref{DC_CONSTRAINT}.
 In the first part we prove two claims.

 \emph{ Claim 1:} First we prove that where and

 with Indeed, first let us notice that, by the bipolar theorem,

 Therefore, by Lemma \ref{lemmaproblemlema}, the optimization problem \eqref{DC_CONSTRAINT} has the same optimal solutions as the problem